 - 2 eggs

 - Preheat oven to 350 F. In a medium bowl, add both types of flour and the baking powder and soda and set aside.
-In a large mixing bowl, add the beans and mash with a fork until mashed together.
-Add the bananas and continue to mash mixing the two together.
+In a large mixing bowl, add the beans and mash with a fork until mashed together or pulse in a food processor until well combined.
+When you are done with the beans, add the bananas and continue to mash mixing the two together.

 - Add in vanilla, cinnamon, brown sugar, canola oil, apple sauce and eggs and mix well.
 Once mixed, add the dry ingredients and continue to mix with a spoon until it makes a consistent batter.

 - Spray a 9X5 loaf pan with cooking spray and add the batter.
 Cook in the oven for about 50 minutes or when a toothpick runs clear.
 Let it cool 15 minutes before serving.